cloudmesh-community/fa18-523-83/project-report/report.md

 From the *Data Visualization* step, the first basic data preparation is replacing missing value with median value.
-Another way to handle this issue is to drop records that have missing data, however, due to low data volumes and mbalanced class data distribution, it is better to replace missing data instead.
+Another way to handle this issue is to drop records that have missing data, however, due to low data volumes and imbalanced class data distribution, it is better to replace missing data instead.

 Using *seaborn*, *heatmap* can be used to visualize the correlation of all attributes.
 Correlation is a measurement of the strength of association between